Skip to content

 How Much Is the Discount?#

-The available data resolve into two tiers.
+The data sort into two layers.

 Owner-dependent practices receive offers 25 to 40 percent below comparably-sized owner-independent peers